openxla/stablehlo/docs/interpreter.md

 stores the `mlir::ShapedType` of the tensor along with a contiguous byte array representing its data laid out in
 [major-to-minor order](https://www.tensorflow.org/xla/shapes). `detail::Buffer`
 objects are reference-counted to simplify memory management.
-A `Tensor` object also stores [stride](https://en.wikipedia.org/wiki/Stride_of_an_array) for each dimension to interpret the underlying 1-D storage as a multi-dimensional tensor.

 Individual elements of a tensor are represented using `Element` class which uses `mlir::Attribute` for storage.
 Using `mlir::Attribute` simplifies things because